rlueder/isbn-bisac-tools/README.md

 - `code`: The BISAC subject code
 - `heading`: The category heading
 - `label`: The descriptive label for the subject code

+**Troubleshooting Tips:**

+If you encounter issues with the export command:

+1. Make sure you've generated BISAC data by running the scraper first: `isbn-bisac-tools scrape`
+2. Use absolute file paths with the `-o` option to avoid path resolution issues
+3. Verify you have write permissions in the output directory
+4. For larger exports, the Excel format may be more efficient than CSV or XML

 **Development Commands:**